vrongmeal/caddygit/README.md

                     },
                     // Service info.
                     "service": {
                         // Type of the service.
-Currently only "poll" supported.
+                        // Services supported: poll, webhook
                         "type": "poll",

                         // Interval after which service will tick.